MayBGames/babbling-on/README.md

 Pretty much every [commit](https://github.com/MayBGames/babbling-on/commits/master) has valuable details regarding what was done and why.
 Many commits are linked to Tasks as well (_though not all - sometimes I fuck up_), making it clear what work is attached to what feature/bugfix/chore.

-### Commit comments
+### Commit diff comments

-I'd recommend :star:ing this repo and checking back often as I'm going to be adding comments to specific lines of code in commits.
-My goal here is to more clearly and closely connect the explanations in the commit messages to the code.
+I'd recommend :star:ing this repo and checking back often as I'm going through and adding comments to specific lines of code in commit diffs.
+My goal here is to expand upon the explanations the commit messages; adding details about why I did things the way I did, general project structure suggestions, and random thoughts as close to the code as possible without adding comments to source files.

 Feedback/Contributions
 ======================